Whatever your reason is for wanting a tattoo, there is always one question that goes through your mind. . . how much will it hurt?

 Help yourself have a more enjoyable tattoo session by following some of the tips below.

-- Have a good, filling meal at least an hour before your tattoo begins.
+- Have a good, filling meal at least an hour before your session begins.

 - Wear comfortable clothing for sitting a long time and a piece of clothing that exposes comfortably the part of the body that you want to have tattooed.